stasm/spec/webapp-langpacks.markdown

     resource,app://email.gaiamobile.org/manifest.webapp,2.2,locales/email.de.properties: "foo=Foo\nbar=Bar"

   1. This requires a way to get the list of all files in the langpacks implicitly.
-See question #2 above about providing the list explicitly in langpack's manifest.
+See question #2 in the previous section about providing the list explicitly in langpack's manifest.

+  2. Is it possible to run the installation procedure during buildtime or the first launch of the system in order to install any pre-built langpacks?
+     This would allow us to dirtibute all locales, even the bundled ones, as pre-installed langpacks, which would in turn make them receive updates from the Marketplace.

+  3. Are installed langpacks stored on the device as zips even after their contents are inserted to the Chrome's database?
+Are they instantly deleted?
+Does the `mozApps` object know about installed langpacks as it does about all other apps?
+If not, how can the Marketplace push updates to the installed langpacks?

 Language Negotiation and Resource IO, with Langpacks